How many years is a master’s degree?

 Does CCA have a graduate three-semester intensive option?

 The CCA Master’s of Design in Interaction Design is a three-semester intensive program.
 Students live in or near San Francisco, the creative capital of the tech world, to complete in-class and experiential coursework on campus.

 Who should participate in a three-semester intensive program?

 A three-semester intensive lets you immerse yourself in a program of study all at once, so they’re best for fields that benefit from or require a lot of hands-on learning.
 MDES programs, for example, are typically structured around collaborative cohort work.
 Imagining, prototyping, and building alongside one’s peers provides the most realistic practice setting and accelerates concept comprehension.

 If you’re able to commit a full year to study and are looking for a program that features collaborative, experiential coursework that streamlines the required curriculum into a shorter timeline—without sacrificing the deep-dive and understanding of materials—three-semester intensives could be just what you need.

+A two-year program is perhaps the most recognizable path toward a graduate degree.
 Courses are taken face-to-face on campus during fall and spring semesters, with summer dedicated to professional and creative practice or research experiences.
 The second year is often spent completing an in-depth thesis project.

 Does CCA have a graduate two-year option?